aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/athena.png" /></p>

-* If you are recieving zero results returned from your queries, make sure each file in your S3 bucket is in its own individual folder.
-Otherwise, if there are multiple files in the same folder when using Glue, Athena will return zero records.
-Re-structure your S3 bucket and re-run the Glue crawler to fix this issue.

 4. After you run the query and the results display on the dashboard, click **Create** and then **Create view from query**.
 Give it a name.
 This lab uses _data-view_ as the name.
 Click **Create**.

 Congratulations!
 You have finished querying your data using Amazon Athena.